hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Any extension intended for use in a healthcare context and that is not unique to Australia is to be defined in the FHIR Extensions Pack, the fallback is to define the extension in AU Base if that submission to the FHIR Extensions Pack is not accepted.

 AU Base extensions are modelled only to define the concept and not to prescribe particular support requirements or usage for specific actors.
-Downstream IGs, such as AU Core, profile extensions as needed to define the applicable support requirements e.g. [AU Core Sex Assigned At Birth](https://hl7.org.au/fhir/core/StructureDefinition-au-core-rsg-sexassignedab.html) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).
+Downstream IGs, such as AU Core, profile extensions as needed to define the applicable support requirements for example [AU Core Sex Assigned At Birth](https://hl7.org.au/fhir/core/StructureDefinition-au-core-rsg-sexassignedab.html) which profiles the [Person Recorded Sex or Gender extension](https://hl7.org/fhir/extensions/StructureDefinition-individual-recordedSexOrGender.html).

 #### Search Parameter Approach
 AU Base extends the set of search parameters available in the FHIR standard ([FHIR Search Parameter Registry](https://hl7.org/fhir/R4/searchparameter-registry.html) and [FHIR Extensions Pack](https://hl7.org/fhir/extensions/)).
 Search parameters are defined in AU Base when: